 Studies of novel beam shapes and applications to optical manipulation

+In this thesis an investigation into novel beams and optical manipulation is presented.
+Sculpting the phase profile of a Gaussian beam can result in the generation of a beam with unusual properties.
+Described in this thesis are optical vortices, Bessel beams and Airy beams.
+Additionally, optical manipulation was investigated using both novel beams and Gaussian beams with an emphasis on the use of a broad bandwidth laser source.
+The generation of multiple broadband optical trap sites was explored, and the transfer of orbital angular momentum from a broadband optical vortex to trapped microspheres was demonstrated.
 An introduction to the thesis and an overview of laser sources used for optical manipulation is presented in Chapters 1 and 2.
 Chapters 3 and 4 detail the background of optical manipulation and novel beam shaping.
 In Chapter 5, an investigation into the generation of multiple broadband optical trap sites is presented.
 Chapter 6 details the use of a ‘white light’ optical vortex to transfer orbital angular momentum to trapped microspheres.
 Chapter 7 presents the results of an investigation carried out using a supercontinuum source to characterise the wavelength and spatial coherence dependence of the properties of an optical Airy beam.
 The use of a monochromatic laser to generate Bessel beams that propagate along curved trajectories is detailed in Chapter 8.
 Chapter 9 summarises the thesis and suggests future work.

 Electronic version excludes material for which permission has not been granted by the rights holder

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.